-Antibacterial and anti-inflammatory effects of lime (citrus aurantifolia) peel extract in mice balb/c induced salmonella typhi
+Antibacterial and anti-inflammatory effects of lime (Citrus aurantifolia) peel extract in Balb/c mice infected by Salmonella typhi

 Copyright (c) 2020 The Authors

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.